Scales: Metric scales

-and then $\Psi_H X \le \alpha$.
-Since this is true for any $\alpha > \sup_{i \ge 1 } \Psi_H E_i$, the sought result comes. \end{proof} Note that countable stability is not a property of box scales.
+and then $\Scl_H X \le \alpha$.
+Since this is true for any $\alpha > \sup_{i \in I } \Scl_H E_i$, the desired result comes. \end{proof} Note that $\sigma$-stability is not a property of box scales.
 To see that, it suffices to consider a countable dense subset of a metric space $ (X,d) $ with positive box scales.
+This is actually a basic known fact for the specific case of dimension that naturally still holds there.

-The following lemma shows in particular that the above scales are bi-Lipschitz invariant quantities.
+The following lemma shows in particular that the above scales are bi-Lipschitz invariants.

-\begin{lemma} Let $ (X,d)$ and $( Y,d) $ be two metric spaces such that there exists a Lipschitz map $ f : (X,d) \to (Y,d) $.
-Then for any scaling $ \Psi$, the scales of $f(X) $ are at most the ones of $X$:
+\begin{lemma} Let $ (X,d)$ and $( Y,d) $ be two metric spaces such that there exists a Lipschitz map ${ f : (X,d) \to (Y,d) }$.
+Then for any scaling $ \Scl$, the scales of $f(X) $ are at most the ones of $X$:

-\end{lemma} We prove this lemma below.
-As a direct application, we obtain the following: \begin{corollary} Let $ (X,d)$ and $( Y,d) $ be two metric spaces.
-Suppose there exist an embedding $ g : (Y,\delta) \to (X,d) $ such that $ g^{-1} $ is Lipschitz on $g(X)$.
-Then for any scaling $ \Psi$, the scales of $ Y $ are at most the ones of $X$: